Chapter 06 - Retrieving Data with Transact-SQL![]()

 Using DISTINCT to Retrieve Unique Column ValuesYou can construct your database table so that you never allow duplicate rows to be stored or to allow duplicate rows.
 Unless you define a constraint on your table, such as a unique key, you can store duplicate rows in the table.
 Although you can disallow duplicate rows in the table, you may allow duplicates for some columns.
 You may want to find the unique entries that exist in a table column.
 The DISTINCT keyword is used to return the unique values of a column.The following code shows the different departments of the employee table (see fig. 6.35).

+select distinct department from employeeFig.
+6.35 - You can use DISTINCT with multiple columns to return the unique values of a column.
 If you use DISTINCT with multiple columns, the rows retrieved are unique by the combination of the columns specified after the DISTINCT keyword.
 The combination of the values from the Department and badge columns must return all rows.
 Whenever you combine a column that contains non-duplicate values (such as badge) with a column that contains duplicate values (such as Department), the combination of the two is non-duplicate.

 Using Arithmetic OperatorsYou can use arithmetic operators to form expressions in Transact-SQL.
 Expressions are evaluated within the statements in which they appear.
 You need arithmetic operators to manipulate the data retrieved from tables.
 You can use the arithmetic operators in the SELECT clause to add, subtract, multiply, and divide data from columns that store numeric data.Table 6.3 shows the arithmetic operators you can use in Transact-SQL.